mohamadalbaaj/bars_robot_detector/README.md

 7. Third object name: `enviroment`

 ## To-Do List
-1. Edit the code of distance_calculator.py for accuracy (required)
-2. Set range for detecting bars and export results in .csv file format (required)
-3. Write the documentation explaining the idea, procedure, tools, and object parameters (required)
+1. Write the documentation explaining the idea, procedure, tools, and object parameters (required)
-4. Create a video to demonstrate the project and robot movement (required)
+2. Create a video to demonstrate the project and robot movement (required)
-5. Create slides for presentation (required)
+3. Create slides for presentation (required)
-6. (Optional) doing it for the rest of the bars in longitude and latitude.
+4. (Optional) doing it for the rest of the bars in longitude and latitude.
-7. (Optional) Create a params.yaml file to edit parameters from one file.
+5. (Optional) Create a params.yaml file to edit parameters from one file.
-8. (Optional) Create setup.exe file with a good icon.
+6. (Optional) Create setup.exe file with a good icon.